spellshape/cli/docs/versioned_docs/version-v0.25.2/clients/01-typescript.md

 );
 ```

-The problem is that for a new Ignite CLI scaffolded chain, Keplr has no knowledge of it thus requiring an initial call to [`experimentalSuggestChain()`](https://docs.keplr.app/api/suggest-chain.html) method to add the chain information to the user's Keplr instance.
+The problem is that for a new Spellshape CLI scaffolded chain, Keplr has no knowledge of it thus requiring an initial call to [`experimentalSuggestChain()`](https://docs.keplr.app/api/suggest-chain.html) method to add the chain information to the user's Keplr instance.

 The generated client makes this easier by offering a `useKeplr()` method that autodiscovers the chain information and sets it up for you.
 Thus you can instantiate the client without a wallet and then call `useKeplr()` to enable transacting via Keplr like so: